mdvanes/homeremote/README.md

 ### TODO

-* move /react to /
-* convert less to libsass
-* sourcemap doesn't work
 * add timer to turn a switch on or off.
 Maybe with: https://www.npmjs.com/package/node-schedule
+* make "all on/all off" buttons
+* js sourcemap doesn't work
 * add http basic authentication (or better digest access?)
 * strip packages from package.json until no longer works, because there are some unused packages in there
 * make configurable.
 Remove 3fm and other references.
 Make repo public
 * extract everything that is on a remote server (only broadcast for now) to a subdir: remote-broadcast-server with it's own node server and upstart scripts
-* make "all on/all off" buttons
 * Add static typing with Flow (doesn't work on Windows but maybe on Travis?)
 * React Native output